Jake Rogers - Founder and Chief of Brewery Operations

 Hailing from the state of Michigan, Rory attended Dartmouth College where he met Gary and Jill.
 After earning an MBA from the University of Michigan, Rory spent a long career in commercial banking, first in Pittsburgh with Mellon Bank and later in the Boston area with BTMU Capital Corporation.
 Rory is a cyclist and avid rugby fan.
 A resident of Westwood, MA, he is active in his community as a member of the town Personnel Board and the Pedestrian and Bike Safety Committee, and the Finance Council at Saint Margaret Mary Parish.
 He is a volunteer consultant for ESC of New England.

-Nate Allard – Director of Taproom and Events Operations
+Nate Allard – Director of Marketing, Taproom & Events

 Community.
 Laughter.
 Discourse.
 All terms found among Nate's goals for keeping True North Ales a place where North Shore locals and non-residents alike can come to enjoy friendly conversations and amazing craft beers.
 You can find Nate pouring beers in the Taproom, setting up and hosting events on The North Side, on the road at local tastings and festivals, and drafting up creative marketing and fun event ideas in the office.

 A native of Salisbury, MA, Nate holds a bachelor's degree in marketing.
 In recent years he has helped local businesses and start-ups with digital marketing, event planning, customer service, and sales operations.
 His scrappy creativity has helped him to succeed in unique careers in both the firearms and print industries.
 Although new to the craft beer industry, Nate knows a good beer when he sees (and drinks) one!
 Outside of True North Ales, he can be found supporting other local breweries, traveling the world with his wife Caitlyn, struggling through yoga classes, and spending time with friends and family.